The Laundry Files: The Regicide Report

+The book takes place as these plans interact.
+Laundry operatives Bob Howard and his wife Dominique "Mo" O'Brien investigate the Queen's poisoning, interact with many characters from previous books (Iris, Mhairi, Pete, and others), get caught in the backwash from the plans such as a Gashadokuro made from former monarchs, come to terms with the effects the previous books have had on them (Bob accepts that he did not survive the events of The Fuller Memorandum and is instead the Eater of Souls cosplaying him), and as the bodycount rises, both take part in the climax in the temple of the Sleeper.

+Armstrong's plan wins.
+Everyman defeats the King in Yellow but in the process cannot complete his own union.
+In revenge he kills and dismembers Armstrong, displaying his bodyparts in various sites around London.
+The Queen is in suspended animation, Everyman is secure as PM, and the UK accepts the New Management and the stability it offers.
+The Laundry operatives are enfolded into a new department, the Department of Existential Anthropic Threats (DEAT) and SOE Q-division, informally known as "The Laundry", no longer exists.

+The book ends in an afterword from the author Charles Stross, recognising The Regicide Report as the capstone to the twenty-five year project that was the book series "The Laundry Files", and brings the series itself to an end.

+A review by Russell Letson of Locus praised the book, although noting it had the mood of a "video game apocalypse" or a final showdown in a Marvel movie.
+He thought that Bob's anger in-story was channeling Stross's own anger in real life at the problem of how autocracies develop.

 Novellas, spin-offs, and related works

 Stross' short stories "Down on the Farm", "Overtime", and "Equoid" are within the same Laundry continuity.
 "Down on the Farm" and "Equoid" both take place between the second and third novels (2007 in the setting); "Overtime" takes place between the third and fourth novels (2009 in setting).
 "Equoid" won the 2014 Hugo Award for best novella, and "Overtime" was a shortlist nominee for the 2010 Hugo Award for best novelette.

 Stross's 2000 short story "A Colder War" also mixes elements of Lovecraft and espionage, and is perhaps a precursor to the Laundry stories; however, the fictional background and assumptions are different, and it is its own distinct setting (as the world is destroyed at the end of it, the Laundry series is clearly not a sequel).

 Cubicle 7 published The Laundry, a role-playing game based on the Laundry stories in July 2010.
 On June 21, 2024 a successful Kickstarter was completed on a second edition of the game to be released in early 2025.

 Stross published a short non-canonical work set in the Laundry Files universe on a fanfiction website, "The Howard/O'Brien Relate Counseling Session Transcripts – Part 1".